SwapnanilBala/SwapnanilBala/README.md

   A system designed to **filter genuine content** by eliminating false claims using data-driven techniques.

 - 🚕 **Automatidata Cab Fare Prediction**
-  Predicting cab fares with ML, helping users get fair rates and better planning.
+  Predicting cab fares with ML, helping users get fair rates and better planning and getting a solid over-all idea for the fairs during differenet days and times of the day.

 - 🍋 **Little Lemon Database**
   A complete **DB design for a small-to-medium restaurant**, showcasing optimization and scalability.